MS in Applied Biotechnology-Curriculum

-The online UW Master of Science in Applied Biotechnology curriculum is designed and taught by the same UW faculty who teach on campus.
-Students will be required to complete, at minimum, eleven courses to complete the degree.
+The curriculum for the online Master of Science in Applied Biotechnology is designed and taught by the same UW faculty who teach on campus.

-You will acquire a foundation in biotechnology principles and techniques through six required core courses.
-Then, you will choose one or more specialization tracks—Quality Assurance and Compliance, Business Management, or Research and Development.
-Each specialization track has three required courses and students may complete more than one track.
-You’ll finish your degree by completing a capstone project.
+You’ll acquire a foundation in biotechnology principles and techniques through the core curriculum, then, you will choose one or more specialization tracks: Quality Assurance and Compliance, Business Management, or Research and Development (each track has three required courses; students may complete more than one track).

-UW Master of Science in Applied Biotechnology courses are completed online, a natural fit for working adults.
-Students in other UW Extended Campus degree programs often say the online format is a big factor in their ability to earn a degree.
+Courses are completed entirely online.
 You can watch lectures, participate in online forums with your classmates, and do homework whenever it’s convenient for you—all course content is accessible online from any device.
 Learn more about our online learning format.

-If you have questions regarding transfer of previous coursework from other degree programs, or if you are a current student, please consult with your campus adviser prior to registration.
+If you are a current student, please consult with your campus adviser prior to registration.

 Introduction to basic principles and techniques pertaining to biotechnology and its applications to our society.
 Survey of classical and emerging techniques.